CollegeTowne Card promotes economic development for the local food industry

 “Alvernia’s relationships and partnerships within the City of Reading are paramount for Reading CollegeTowne,” said Alvernia Vice President and Chief of Staff John McCloskey.
 “Our faculty, staff and students are intertwined with city businesses and Reading residents in a multitude of ways.
 The CollegeTowne Card provides ease and convenience for our students to be everyday patrons for various restaurants and businesses, which is all part of being a comprehensive regional university experience.”

 Businesses who become CollegeTowne Card partners will also receive exposure to students on-campus via traditional marketing promotions.
 Furthermore, they will receive two “CollegeTowne Card Accepted Here” stickers when they receive their terminal to advertise their participation in the program.
-Partners will also gain access to the wide-ranging business services of the O’Pake Institute’s student-powered entrepreneurial lab.
+Partners will also gain access to the wide-ranging business services of the O’Pake Institute’s student-powered business incubator.

 Businesses interested in participating in the CollegeTowne Card program should contact the O’Pake Institute at firstname.lastname@example.org or 610.790.2960.